 But regardless of which version you use, the list of products is astounding.
 You can buy just about anything and have it shipped for a decent price.

 We like to have access to English books, not just for school but for pleasure.
 Sometimes, we can find the book we are looking for in English at the local library.
-Even more rare, we will find it at a local bookstore.
+Even rarer, we will find it at a local bookstore.
 But more often than not, if we wanted a book in English, we could only find it on Amazon.
 And usually for a very good price, considering it is not always local shipping.

 My favorite product is the Kindle.
 With limited space and a strict budget, buying books for school can be difficult.
 We can’t always find what we need at the library or médiathèque as it is called here.
 I am a real bibliophile and love the smell of books.
 But I love my sanity more so my solution has been to get as many books as I can for my Kindle.